m0tral/MiWatchLuaWatchfaces/README.md

 Will show you later how to do it.

 #### MiBand8Pro Examples
-=> Digitial time - Simple digital time with blinking delimiter
+=> Digital time - Simple digital clock with blinking delimiter => Analog time  - Simple analog clock

 #### MiWatchS3 Examples